AUTHOR PORTFOLIO WEBSITE

 PSYCHOLOGICAL THRILLER-SUSPENSE NOVEL by Valda Taurus

-Killing Your Best Friend, written by Valda Taurus, is a wonderful take on an enthralling murder mystery.
+The Witness of the Murder Next Door (formerly titled Killing Your Best Friend) written by Valda Taurus, is a wonderful take on an enthralling murder mystery.
 This novel takes you on a wild adventure through a murderous relationship, broken marriages and brand-new beginnings.

 The story takes place in a small village in Alaska.
 Alexander Gray, the town drunk, is accused of murdering his best friend, Ivan Kortnev, on Mother’s Day of 1999.
 This event occurs many years after Gray is convicted of a previous murder which took place on Mother’s Day of 1985.
 Taurus sends us on a brutal journey through the depths of Alexander’s childhood and marriage in order to determine a motive and to figure out if he is in fact, the true killer.
 After Detective Andy Mohr finds interest in the case, he decides to pay a visit to the small village.
 He uncovers many family secrets, some of which reside just next door to Mr. Gray.
 After many visits and late nights of contemplation, the mystery unfolds into an appalling revelation.
 Nothing is as it seems.